adriantori/RevoU-Week-16/README.md

 // Only 2 roles, Admin and User.
 // 3rd role is redundantdue to no other authorization needs.
+// PS: it's actually possible to add more roles by inserting role_name in database.
 ```

 ## GET and other Posts routing